-- the warrant to purchase 2,500 shares of Series A preferred stock will automatically become exercisable for 3,414 shares of common stock; and - the warrant to purchase 228,264 shares of Series C preferred stock will become exercisable for 228,264 shares of common stock.
+- the warrant to purchase 10,000 shares of Series A preferred stock will automatically become exercisable for 13,661 shares of common stock; and - the warrant to purchase 913,056 shares of Series C preferred stock will become exercisable for 913,056 shares of common stock.

 We issued the 2010 warrants in connection with our bridge loan financing in September 2010.
-The 2010 warrants are not currently exercisable but will become exercisable by their terms for an aggregate of 507,245 shares of our Series C preferred stock at an exercise price of approximately \$3.94 per share immediately prior to the closing of this offering.
+The 2010 warrants are not currently exercisable but will become exercisable by their terms for an aggregate of 2,029,011 shares of our Series C preferred stock at an exercise price of approximately \$0.99 per share immediately prior to the closing of this offering.
 The 2010 warrants terminate if they are not exercised prior to the closing of this offering.
 Each 2010 warrant contains a customary net issuance feature, which allows the warrant holder to pay the exercise price of the warrant by forfeiting a portion of the exercised warrant shares with a value equal to the aggregate exercise price.
-All of the holders of the 2010 warrants have elected to exercise the 2010 warrants on a net issuance basis contingent upon and effective immediately prior to the completion of this offering, which, if effected, would result in the issuance of 107,246 shares of common stock upon completion of this offering, based on the expected initial public offering price of \$5.00 per share.
+We expect these warrants to be exercised, on a cash basis, in connection with the completion of this offering, resulting in the issuance of an aggregate of 2,029,011 shares of common stock upon the completion of this offering.